logicly-au/pmhc-mds-spec/doc/upload-specification.rst

 All files must be internally consistent.
 An example of what this means is that for every HeadtoHelp episode, service contact and measures in an upload file, there must be a corresponding episode in the episodes file/worksheet.
-It also means that or every row in the episodes file/worksheet, there must be a corresponding client in the clients file/worksheet.
+It also means that for every row in the episodes file/worksheet, there must be a corresponding client in the clients file/worksheet.

 Files/worksheets for the Intake context